csningli/MultiAgent/examples/README.md

 # MultiAgent Examples

+\* Before running any example, make sure you have created and activated the Anaconda environment "mas" as instructed in "MultiAgent/README.md".

 ## Run An Example
 To run an example, say "amoebot", you need to at first change directory into "examples/amoebot".
 There is a README file for each of the examples.
 With it, you can find more information about